 Sumarnótt (2019) is an immersive videographic installation by Icelandic artist Ragnar Kjartansson that plunges the viewer into the pristine beauty of Iceland’s countryside through footage taken under the midnight sun on a cold summer’s night in the shadow of Laki Volcano.

-The panoramic installation is composed of seven large screens arranged in a circle.
-The scene depicts two sets of twins who simultaneously and symmetrically pass from one screen to the next while softly intoning the refrain “death is elsewhere,” to a soothing, yet melancholic tune.
+The panoramic installation is composed of seven large screens that encircle the viewer.
+The scene depicts two couples, each comprising one member of a set of twins, traversing from one screen to the next while softly intoning the refrain “death is elsewhere,” to a soothing, yet melancholic tune.
 To create this musical environment, Kjartansson sought out his frequent collaborators: Bryce and Aaron Dessner of the American band The National, as well as Gyða and Kristín Anna Valtýsdóttir, the founding musicians of the Icelandic band múm.
-Pushing the boundaries of performance and video art, this 77-minute projection offers a meditation on love, death and human relationships through song.
+Pushing the boundaries of performance and video art, this 77-minute projection offers a lyric meditation on love and loss, life and death, and human relationships through song.

 About the artist